appleboy/gin-jwt/README.md

 OPTIONAL: `PayloadFunc`

 This function is called after having successfully authenticated (logged in).
-It should take whatever was returned from `Authenticator` and convert it into `MapClaims` (i.e. map[string]interface{}).
+It should take whatever was returned from `Authenticator` and convert it into `MapClaims` (i.e. map[string]any).
 A typical use case of this function is for when `Authenticator` returns a struct which holds the user identifiers, and that struct needs to be converted into a map. `MapClaims` should include one element that is [`IdentityKey` (default is "identity"): some_user_identity].
 The elements of `MapClaims` returned in `PayloadFunc` will be embedded within the jwt token (as token claims).
 When users pass in their token on subsequent requests, you can get these claims back by using `ExtractClaims`.

 OPTIONAL: `LoginResponse`